How much calcium do children need?

 What foods are high in calcium?

-Dairy products contain high amounts of easily absorbed calcium and are therefore the best choice for ensuring your kids get enough from their diet.
+Dairy products contain high amounts of calcium and are an excellent choice for ensuring your kids get enough from their diet.
 Examples include milk, yoghurt and cheese.
-Other foods that contain calcium in smaller amounts include sardines and salmon with bones, dried figs and apricots, chick peas, nuts, parsley, prawns and vegetables such as spinach, kale, broccoli, bok choy, cabbage, turnip greens and rhubarb.
-Certain legumes also provide calcium, including pinto beans, red beans, white beans and soybean products, such as tofu.
-Remember that generally, vegetables provide a lot less calcium than dairy products.
-Typically, we would need to eat between two and ten servings to equal the calcium provided by dairy foods.
+Other foods that contain calcium include sardines and salmon with bones, dried figs and apricots, chickpeas, nuts, parsley, prawns and vegetables such as spinach, kale, broccoli, bok choy, cabbage, turnip greens and rhubarb.
+Legumes also provide calcium, including pinto beans, red beans, white beans and soybean products, such as tofu.
+The bioavailability of calcium from foods depends on many different factors, so getting calcium from a wide variety of foods will increase your chances of absorbing the calcium in your diet.

 My child is allergic to dairy products, how can I ensure they get the recommended intake every day?

 Whilst dairy products are great sources of calcium, an allergy to cow’s milk is one of the most common allergies in kids.
 If your child has a cow’s milk allergy, you may be understandably concerned about their calcium intake.
-Fortunately these days, there are many calcium rich foods available that can be used in place of dairy.
-Milk substitutes include calcium fortified soy milk, almond milk, rice or oat milk and soy yoghurt.
+There are many calcium-rich foods available that can be used in place of dairy.
+Milk substitutes include calcium-fortified soy milk, almond milk, rice or oat milk and soy yoghurt.
 A naturopath or nutritionist can also help you design a practical meal plan to ensure your little ones receive adequate calcium from their food.
-Extra calcium can also be obtained from a calcium supplement designed specifically for kids.

-Ideally, kids should obtain adequate calcium from their food, however, in cases where this is just not possible, a calcium supplement specially formulated for kids may be beneficial.
-A calcium containing supplement will help to top up your child’s calcium intake, helping them to develop strong, healthy bones and teeth that will lay the foundation for optimal health in years to come.
+Ideally, kids should obtain adequate calcium from their food; however, a calcium supplement specially formulated for kids may be beneficial in cases where this is just not possible.
+Calcium containing supplements will help top up your child’s calcium intake, helping them develop strong, healthy bones and teeth that will lay the foundation for optimal bone health in years to come.

 Learn about which Cenovis product may be appropriate for you.SEE THE PRODUCTS HERE